hollorol/AgroMo/README.md

 ![alt text](img/base_gui.png "AgroMo Base")

-- [x] Choose/change the main directory where your data files are located (in the required [subdirectory system](img/AgroMo_File_System.pdf)) by clicking the [CHOOSE] button.
+- [x] Choose/change the main directory where your data files are located (in the required [subdirectory system](img/AgroMo_File_System.pdf)) by clicking the [MODIFY] button.
 The default location is the AgroMo\data folder.
 - [x] Run the model for a specific site/plot by clicking the [SITE] button.
 - [x] Create plots of the simulation results by clicking the [PLOT] button.
 - [x] Make gridded model runs by clicking the [GRID] button.
 - [x] Present the results of a gridded simulation on a map by clicking the [MAP] button.
-- [x] Create storyline and corresponding input files by clicking the [INPUT CREATOR] button.
-- [ ] Carry out Sensitivity analysis, Parameter sweep or Parameter calibration by clicking the [PARAMETER ANALYSIS] button.
+- [x] Carry out Sensitivity analysis, Parameter sweep or Parameter calibration by clicking the [PARAMETER ANALYSIS] button.
+- [x] Import weather and soil data from international databases into local input files by clicking the [INPUT IMPORT] button.
+- [x] Create storyline and corresponding input files for gridded model runs by clicking the [INPUT CREATOR] button.
-- [ ] Select GUI language by click one of the flag icons to the right.
+- [x] Select GUI language by click one of the flag icons to the right.
+Hungarian, English and German versions are available at the moment.
 - [x] Exit AgroMo by clicking the EXIT icon on the banner to the left.